 Whenever he performs in New York, I try to go see, and recently I went to see the film he made with Anisia Uzeyman.

-The film itself is a work of beauty, very poignant.
-But something struck me, in the film, in the performance, in his words.
+The film is a work of beauty in itself, very poignant.
+But something else struck me: the imagery, the music performance, the words.
 The pain.
-The pain of fucked up history that people feel.
-It is hard to explain.
+The pain of being interwoven with the messy history of everything and everybody.
 My civilization.
-My brothers and sisters, each trapped in one’s heart, each fighting a fight with the cruelest, steel-eyed machine that has many faces and many ways to humiliate the spirit.
+My brothers and sisters, each trapped inside one’s heart, fighting a fight with the cruelest, steel-eyed machine that has many faces and many ways to humiliate the spirit.

 In, out, in, out.